Are you a woman of Indian ethnic ancestry and have been diagnosed with PCOS?

 To participate in this study, follow the link and to complete the anonymous online survey.

-NICM HRI Study Chief Investigator and PhD candidate
+NICM Health Research Institute, Study Chief Investigator - PhD Candidate

 Human Research Ethics Committee Approval: This trial has been approved by Western Sydney University Human Research Ethics Committee (Approval Number: H14103).
 This study is supported by NICM Health Research Institute and Western Sydney University.

 Study Coordinating Principal Investigator: Dr Carolyn Ee, NICM Health Research Institute